Learning Disabilities… What are they?

 One of the most important tasks of an adult literacy educator today is to learn about how learning disabilities shape our work.
-While most established research and practice in the area of learning disabilities relates to children, there are now many organizations and resources designed to support adults with learning disabilities.
+While most established research and practice in the area of LD relates to children, there are now many organizations and resources designed to support adults with LD.

-It is often (but not always) accompanied by dysgraphia, which makes writing very slow and difficult, dyscalculia, which affects learning and using number concepts, dyspraxia, which affects short-term memory, organization skills and routine fine motor skills.
+It is often; (but not always) accompanied by dysgraphia.
+That makes writing very slow and difficult, dyscalculia; which affects learning and using number concepts, dyspraxia; which affects short-term memory, organization skills and routine fine motor skills.

-Non-verbal (auditory or visual processing) disabilities affect verbal (speaking) processing, auditory processing (listening) and expression.
+Furthermore, non-verbal (auditory or visual processing); disabilities affect verbal (speaking) processing, auditory processing (listening) and expression.

-While diagnoses are helpful to adult learners who may have a learning disability, in practice, learning disabilities in adulthood can be difficult to accurately diagnose, and an adult in a literacy program may experience a range of learning difficulties, including emotional and self-esteem difficulties.
+While diagnoses are helpful to adult learners who may have a learning disability; in practice, LD in adulthood can be difficult to accurately diagnose; as well as an adult in a literacy program may experience a range of learning difficulties; including emotional and self-esteem difficulties.

 This is the official definition of a learning disability from the Learning Disabilities Association of Canada.

 Learning disabilities result from impairments in one or more processes related to perceiving, thinking, remembering or learning.
-These include, but are not limited to: language processing; phonological processing; visual spatial processing; processing speed; memory and attention; and executive functions (e.g. planning and decision-making).
+Furthermore, these include; but are not limited to: language processing; phonological processing; visual spatial processing; processing speed; memory and attention; as well as executive functions; (e.g. planning and decision-making).

 - Oral language (e.g. listening, speaking, understanding);